Frequently asked questions

 Changes to basic disclosure checks

-From 1 January 2018 Disclosure Scotland will no longer provide Basic Disclosure checks for customers in England and Wales.
-Applications from England and Wales will be made through the Disclosure and Barring Service (DBS).
+From 1 February 2018 Disclosure Scotland will no longer provide Basic Disclosure checks for customers in England and Wales.
+Applications from England and Wales should be made through the Disclosure and Barring Service (DBS).

 Disclosure Scotland will continue to process checks for Scotland.

 Disclosure Scotland and Disclosure & Barring Service are two separate agencies, working within two separate legal systems, with different rehabilitation periods in Scotland and England/Wales.

 Disclosure Scotland has only ever processed England and Wales basic disclosure checks on a temporary basis which ends on 30 July 2018.

 Why can’t I choose which provider to use?

 Disclosure Scotland will not be able to process basic disclosure checks under England and Wales Rehabilitation of Offenders Act (RoA) rules.
 DBS will not be able to process basic disclosure checks under Scotland RoA rules.